SciML/DiffEqOperators.jl/docs/src/operators/operator_overview.md

 # Operator Overview

 The operators in DiffEqOperators.jl are instantiations of the `AbstractSciMLOperator` interface.
-This is documented in SciMLBase (add link).
+This is documented in [SciMLBase](https://juliahub.com/docs/SciMLBase/jigfq/1.8.1/autodocs/#SciMLBase.AbstractSciMLOperator).
 Thus each of the operators have the functions and traits as defined for the operator interface.
 In addition, the DiffEqOperators.jl operators satisfy the following properties: